CPNV-ES/oopers-maw-framework/doc/external_documentation.md

     }
 }
 ```
 Note : You don't have to use the render method.
-You can also choose to build the answer yourself!
+You can also choose to build the response yourself!

 ## Views
 To render a view, you can call the render method from any controller (which will return a response).